 Limited leave to remain requires you to depart the UK at the end of the specified visa period, or to make a further application to the Home Office to retain lawful status.
-Depending on your circumstances and eligibility, this could mean applying for a visa extension, further leave or indefinite leave to remain.
+Depending on your circumstances and eligibility, this could mean applying for a visa extension, further leave to remain or indefinite leave to remain.

 What is indefinite leave to remain?

-If you hold this immigration status, you can also become eligible to certain entitlements, such as welfare benefits and tax credits.
+If you hold ILR status, you may also become eligible to certain entitlements, such as welfare benefits and tax credits.
 The exception is if your right to remain was awarded as a result of another person formally agreeing to maintain and accommodate you.
 In this case, you will be excluded from some benefits for five years.

 What is the difference between limited and indefinite leave to remain?

 Limited leave to remain allows you to enter and stay in the UK for a specified period of time, while indefinite leave to remain will provide you with permission to permanently live and work in the UK.
-There are, however, other differences that go beyond simple timescales.
+There are, however, other differences that go beyond time restrictions.

 Limited leave to remain is usually granted on the condition that you maintain and accommodate yourself, and any dependants, without recourse to public funds.
 This means that for the duration of your stay in the UK you are likely to be excluded from any welfare benefits, as well as most forms of local authority housing and homelessness assistance.

-As the holder of limited leave, other conditions may also be imposed as part of your permission to remain in the UK including, for example, a condition restricting your employment or your studies.
+As the holder of limited leave to remain, other conditions may also be imposed as part of your permission to remain in the UK including, for example, a condition restricting your employment or your studies.

-In contrast, the holder of indefinite leave to remain will typically be free from immigration restrictions, and will broadly have the same rights and entitlements to services and welfare benefits as a UK citizen.
+In contrast, ILR holders will be free from immigration restrictions, and will broadly have the same rights and entitlements to services and welfare benefits as a UK citizen.

 Furthermore, having held indefinite leave to remain for an additional qualifying period, an applicant with settled status may be eligible to apply for British citizenship by way of naturalisation.